runxel/GDL-sublime/README.md

 ```

 #### Don't like the theme?
 Don't worry.
 Go to the [ththeme-editor](http://tmtheme-editor.herokuapp.com/) and select one of the two themes as start and make one which satisfies you!
+(Note that the theme-editor of course has no preview for gdl code, so it's just direct scope color editing.)
 Also, you could edit the `.thTheme` files directly.

 ### Auto completion + Snippets